Narrated by Michael Rosen

 BRIDGING THE GAP, a 12-minute animated film, offers a funny and thought-provoking guide to the communication difficulties that can arise between parents and their teenage children.
 The film shows people from a wide range of backgrounds dealing with everyday situations.
 It indicates different ways of coping with changes in the family, and stresses the importance of learning to listen and to negotiate.

-Taking a positive outlook on young people and families, the film shows how a parent and a teenager can learn to see things from each other's point of view.
-The pack is designed to provide a focus and an opportunity to talk more freely about real or potential areas of conflict.
+Taking a positive outlook on young people and families, the film shows how parents and teenagers can learn to see things from each other's point of view.
+The pack is designed to provide a focus and an opportunity to talk more freely, about real or potential areas of conflict.
 Developing communication and relationship skills in the family is known to help avoid crises such as teenagers leaving home prematurely or getting involved in crime.

-Combining humour with a non-judgmental, non-stigmatising approach, while also acknowledging the seriousness of the problems many people face, this film pack provides a valuable resource for those working with families.
-It is suitable for viewing by parents at home, with or without their teenage children, and it will also stimulate discussion as part of an education or training course for groups from a wide range of backgrounds.
+Combining humour with a non-judgmental approach, while also acknowledging the seriousness of the problems many people face, this is a valuable resource for those working with families.
+Suitable for young people, parents and teachers, it will raise awareness and help to begin a discussion in the family, in a group, or at school.

 A booklet containing background information is supplied free with the DVD.